PaulsGitHubs/Visual-Traceroute-Web-Interconnectivity/README.md

 ## Features

-- **Traceroute Visualization**: Uncover the path that your data takes through the internet.
-See the servers that your data passes through before it reaches its destination.
+- **Traceroute Visualization**: This feature provides a graphical representation of the path your data takes when traveling through the internet.
+It offers insights into the servers your data interacts with en route to its destination.
-- **Packet Sniffing**: Works hand-in-hand with packet sniffing tools to provide a detailed analysis of data packets being sent and received by your computer.
+- **Packet Sniffing**: In collaboration with packet sniffing tools, our application delivers a comprehensive analysis of data packets transferred by your computer, providing an in-depth look into the structure of your data.
-- **Data Flow Mapping**: Understand where your data is coming from and where it's going, promoting transparency and security.
+- **Data Flow Mapping**: Our tool facilitates a better understanding of the origin and destination of your data, promoting transparency and fostering a more secure internet experience.
 ![Screenshot from 2023-05-18 20-06-10](https://github.com/PaulsGitHubs/Visual-Traceroute-Web-Interconnectivity/assets/102178068/81e35d4a-8294-4289-b0a5-b73fadffedfb)

 ## Getting Started